PromotionsSquad/promotions/README.md

 ## Contents

-The project contains the following:
+Our promotions project contains the following:

 ```text
 .coveragerc         - settings file for code coverage options